 Tips for Buying Fused Construction Suits

 The truth is, most of us will purchase fused-construction suits, blazers, and sportscoats.
 Most mass-market suits priced under $500 when new use lower-cost fused interlining construction.
 Here are some tips on getting the best fused-construction suit quality for your money.
-First, if you buy a second-hand fused construction suit, purchase one that is new or nearly new.
+First, if you buy a second-hand fused construction suit, purchase one that is of recent manufacture.
 The quality of fused construction materials and glue has improved greatly in the past decade.
 Fused-construction suits of recent manufacture are generally of better quality.

 Caring For Your Suit